Using the SEO Tools

 Business and Platinum package owners have access to advanced SEO settings called robots meta tags.
 These robots meta tags—noindex, nofollow, and noarchive—allow you to control the way that search engines interact with the pages on your website.

-When you open up your SEO settings by clicking on the Menu and going to to Site Performance > Settings > SEO, you'll see the following options listed under Advanced Settings:
+When you open up your SEO settings by clicking on the Menu and going to to SEO > Settings > SEO, you'll see the following options listed under Advanced Settings:

 noindex: When noindex is activated for a page, that page will not show up in search results.
 For example, if